jimmyzhng/BinIt/README.md

-# BinIt
+# BinIt!

 BinIt is a web application that uses artificial intelligence (AI) to sort trash based on images.
-Users can take a photo of their trash using their device's camera, and BinIt will use computer vision and machine learning algorithms to identify the type of waste and suggest the correct bin to put it in.
+Users can take a photo of their trash using their device's camera and upload it onto our website.
+Then, BinIt will use computer vision and machine learning algorithms to identify the type of waste and suggest the correct bin to put it in.

 ## Features